In truth, the Library includes all verbal structures, all

 Novel ApproachA 100-page, 115-contributor collective mail art “novel”, compiled by the Avant-Garde Museum of Temporary Art and co-published by Xexoxial Endarchy and Plaster Cramp Press.

 I’m all out of copies of Syzygy #1, but if someone were really interested I could make up a few extra copies.
-I will have the Bob Black interview, which is probably the item most people would still be interested in reading, up on the web at some point.
+I should put the Bob Black interview, which is the item likeliest to still be of interest, up on the web at some point.

-Also available is a large and cheap envelope of surplus copies of old publications.
-It’s two pounds of stuff for $3 postpaid in the U.S. and includes The Plagiarist Codex, Classical Plagiartism, a coverless copy of Novel Approach, most or all of the seven issues of The Impossible Utterance, and lots of flyers and odds and ends.
+I can send you a large and cheap envelope of surplus copies of old publications.
+It’s two pounds of stuff for $6 postpaid in the U.S. and includes The Plagiarist Codex, Classical Plagiartism, a coverless copy of Novel Approach, probably a few issues of The Impossible Utterance, and lots of flyers and odds and ends.

 Send inquiries to: Seth Tisue, email@example.com